Alexander Krull

-Alexander Krull (born 31 July 1970) is a German musician who is the lead vocalist for metal band Atrocity, as well as backing vocalist in the band Leaves' Eyes.
+Alexander "Alex" Krull (born 31 July 1970) is a German musician who is the lead vocalist for metal band Atrocity, as well as backing vocalist and keyboardist in the band Leaves' Eyes.

 Biography

 Krull was born in Ludwigsburg, where he formed Atrocity in 1985.
-He has also worked as a music producer for Elis, Leaves' Eyes, and Erben der Schöpfung.
+He has also worked as a producer for Elis, Leaves' Eyes, and Erben der Schöpfung.
 He uses the Mastersound Studio for his recording work with the bands.

-Personal life
+In 2005, he was named Producer of the Year by True Alternatives magazine.

-Krull was married to Liv Kristine of the Norwegian gothic metal band Theatre of Tragedy on 3 July 2003.
-Kristine gave birth to their first and only son the same year in December.
+Krull married Liv Kristine of Norwegian gothic metal band Theatre of Tragedy in July 2003.
+She gave birth to their first and only son the same year in December.
 The couple split in January 2016.

 Krull's sister Yasmin has performed as guest singer with Atrocity on two projects and works as a Celtic folk singer.